Article 116 of Constitution of India – Votes on account, votes of credit and exceptional grants

 Article 115 talks about supplementary, additional and excess grants.
 Article 116 talks about Votes on account, votes of credit and exceptional grants.

-Grants mentioned in Article 116 of Indian Constitution:
+Grants mentioned in Article 116 of Constitution of India

 1. Exceptional Grants: If a completely new service is to be introduced by the government outside the Budget, the Parliament is empowered to pass an exceptional Grant.